nikkijuk/wii-kids/README.md

 experimets dads do - how to set up child friendly wii

+## disclaimer

+currently this is all theory -- i'm preparing myself

 ## goal: games without dvd media

 ever tried to get kids to be careful with dvd's -- yep -- it goes all well until some point